Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

 ```

 ## Joining
 If we need both entities, we will have to switch to query syntax.
-I like to use the method syntax a lot because in my opinion its quite readable for simple queries, but fo these larger ones, arguably, query syntax is the better choice.
+I like to use the method syntax a lot because in my opinion, it's quite readable for simple queries, but for these larger ones, arguably, query syntax is the better choice.
 ```
 var model = (from contact in ctx.ContactSet
             join account in ctx.AccountSet on contact.ParentCustomerId.Id equals account.AccountId